 select * from student_record_demo_csv_load_data;

 Congratulations!
 As you can see, there are no more duplicate data entries.
-Just like this, you can effortlessly eliminate duplicate data from your dataset using the provided method.
+Just like this, you can effortlessly delete duplicate data from your dataset using the provided method.
 It's a simple and effective way to ensure data integrity and accuracy.

 Conclusion